Canadian Housing Survey

 Target population

-The target population is the population of Canada's 10 provinces excluding residents of institutions, members of the Canadian Forces living in military camps and people living on Indian reserves.
-In all, these exclusions make up about 2% of the population.
+The target population is the population of Canada's 10 provinces excluding residents of institutions, members of the Canadian Forces living in military camps and people living on reserves and other Indigenous settlements.
+The exclusions are standard for social surveys conducted by Statistics Canada; in all, these exclusions make up about 2% of the population.

 - people living in residences for dependent seniors; and